 - Superman for the Nintendo 64 has the sound of a bullet ricocheting that plays when Superman takes a health pick-up.

 - The Elder Scrolls IV: Oblivion contains a vast open world populated by hundreds of people.
-There's a total of about 5 voices among them, aside from the one character voiced by Patrick freakin' Stewart.
+There's a total of about 11 voices among them (6 male ones and 5 female ones), aside from the one character voiced by Patrick freakin' Stewart.
 (Whose death is the impetus for the beginning of the game.
 Oh well.)

-- NPCs in Mass Effect 1 have about three combat taunt: ENEMIES EVERYWHERE!
+- NPCs in Mass Effect have about three combat taunt: ENEMIES EVERYWHERE!
 GO GO GO!
 I WILL DESTROY YOU!!!!.
 They like to say a taunt about once every...
 2 seconds?
-So you will hear those three sound clips A LOT.
+So you will hear those three sound clips frequently.
 Strangely, they recorded multiple voices saying the same three taunts.

 - Mass Effect 2 isn't nearly as bad about this as its predecessor, but it still has some sound effects that repeat way too much, especially since your allies now call their attacks.
 Yes, Jacob, I understood that gravity was one mean mother the first fifty times you used Pull!

 - Not to mention the infamous "I'm Commander Shepard, and this is my favorite store on the Citadel!"
 For those not familiar with the game, Shepard can offer an official endorsement to various stores in exchange for a discount.
 For convenience, the game uses the exact same voice clip every time you do this.
 This means that if you give endorsements to every store, you're going to be hearing the clip over and over every time you go in.